erik1066/fedora-setup-guide/README.md

 3. Select the product that you want to install.
 4. Pin the Toolbox app to the Dash.

+If you want to use remote build/execution environments with your JetBrains products instead of doing that on your Fedora 43 workstation, see [the remote code execution guide](remote-execution.md).
+This guide walks you through setting a Fedora Server VM on your system that will have your build tools; you'll connect to that VM through JetBrains IDEs via SSH.
+(This can also apply if you have another physical machine on your network that acts as a remote build machine.)

 ## Install Postman